Correct-Syntax/correct-syntax.github.io/README.md

 ## License

 Website source code is licensed under the MIT license.
-Posts are my own and "all rights reserved".
+Posts and images are my own and "all rights reserved".